natividadesusana/hangman-game/README.md

      - [ ] If the user loses:
          - [ ] The final image that should appear is that of the hanged doll (forca6).
          - [ ] The word must be revealed, but in **red.**

+## ☑️ *Bonus*

+- Restart the game
+     - [ ] At any time, the user can restart the game by pressing the “choose word” button.
+     - [ ] A new word is drawn.
+     - The game should return to the initial state (0 errors, initial image of the gallows, word only with lines, all letter buttons enabled).
+- Kick *Input*
+     - [ ] Create a new component in your project called `Chute`.
+This component should have an input and a button where the user can guess the whole word if he wants to
+     - [ ] When doing this, if he hits the word, he immediately wins.
+         - [ ] The correct word appears complete and in green color
+     - [ ] But if he misses, he immediately loses, regardless of the previous miss count.
+The image that should appear at this moment is that of the hanged doll (forca6).
+     - [ ] The input must be disabled in two cases: before starting the game and after finishing (win or lose)
+- Consider special characters
+     - [ ] When the user presses a letter without an accent (eg: a) and, in the word, there is the same letter but with an accent (eg: à, á, â, ã), it must be considered as correct.
+     - [ ] In addition to the accents, also consider that c and ç are equivalent.
+     - If you do this challenge, replace the array of words with the new one.